Escaping (song)

-"Escaping" is the debut solo single of New Zealand singer Margaret Urlich.
-The song charted at number one for three weeks in the New Zealand singles chart, later reaching number 17 in Australia.
-The song is the opening track on Urlich's debut album Safety in Numbers, and also features on her 1994 live album Live.
+"Escaping" is a song by New Zealand singer Margaret Urlich.
+The song was released as her debut solo single in September 1989 by CBS Records International and charted at number one for three weeks in the New Zealand singles chart, later reaching number 17 in Australia.
+It is the opening track on Urlich's debut album, Safety in Numbers (1989), and also features on her 1994 live album Live.

 Awards

 At the 1989 New Zealand Music Awards, "Escaping" won Single of the Year.
 At the same awards, Urlich won Best Female Vocalist, and her debut album Safety in Numbers won Album of the Year and Best Cover Design.